Winter is upon us and for many this means bitter cold and snow.

 And despite being the same thing, water softener salt is much cheaper than rock salt.

-A look at the website of my local hardware store reveals the cheapest price for a 40-pound bag of zero ice melt to be $17.
+A look at the website of my local hardware store reveals the cheapest salt price for a 40-pound bag is $17.

 Water softener salt, however, costs as little as $6 for the same size bag.
 That is a savings 65%!